|

 "defender of mankind."

-- SASHA:
+- SASHA

-Russian unisex pet form of Aleksandr and
+Unisex pet form of Russian Aleksandr

-Aleksandra, both meaning
+and Aleksandra, both meaning

 "defender of mankind."